 Safe, nurturing and predictable environments are essential for young children's healthy development.
 We believe that families, as children's primary caregivers, play the most important role in providing safe, nurturing, and predictable environments for children.
 When families and educators work together in a trusting partnership, they lay the foundation for children's lifelong success.

 The resources on this page can help you support and build relationships with your families.

 Fun with Feelings Cards for Pre-K

 You can use the following resources to support your program's use of Fun with Feelings:

 - Resources to support teachers:

 - Resources to support families:

 - Family Letter: Introduces Fun with Feelings to families.
-When you distribute the cards to families, include this letter.
+Please include this letter when you distribute the cards to families .

 - Social Emotional Learning Infographic Handout

 - PowerPoint for Family Event: Consider using the presentations below during your Family Event (see pages 14-19 of the Handbook).
 Presenter Notes are included to help facilitate the event.